pkosurilab/BellaVista/README.md

 We developed Bella Vista to help the spatial transcriptomics community explore their data and create reproducible paper-ready figures.

 ## Installation
+The following instructions require that you have [Anaconda](https://www.anaconda.com/) installed.\
-It is recommended to create an [Anaconda](https://www.anaconda.com/) virtual environment to prevent conflicting package dependencies. \
+It is recommended to create an Anaconda virtual environment to prevent conflicting package dependencies. \
 Bella Vista requires python 3.9

 Create and activate a new virtual environment: